 - Kosher salt and pepper to taste

-Add water or stock to cover vegetables by about 2 or 3 inches (about 2 quarts).
+- In a large pot, heat oil over a medium heat.
+Sauté onions and carrots in olive oil, then add split peas and water to cover vegetables by about 2 or 3 inches (about 2 quarts).

-Add vegetables, bay leaves, and thyme sprig and ham hock, if desired.
+- Add bay leaf, thyme sprig and ham hock, if desired.

-Reduce heat and simmer on low until peas are soft, about 45 minutes to an hour.
+- Reduce heat, cover and simmer on low until peas are soft, about 45 minutes to an hour.